Skip to content ↓

 In accordance with The National Curriculum, children in key stage 1 & 2 have two hours of timetabled physical education each week.

-• We provide a carefully planned broad and balanced physical education curriculum that develops pupils’ confidence to try new activities as well as enhancing their existing skills in a diverse range of environments and experiences.
+• We provide a carefully planned broadbalanced and inclusive physical education curriculum that develops pupils’ confidence to try new activities as well as enhancing their existing skills in a diverse range of environments and experiences.

-• Our PE lessons are planned using the Get Set 4 PE platform to ensure that skills are carefully progressed year-on-year (see knowledge and skill progression map).
-This planning platform aligns with our school values, our whole child approach to PE and the objectives laid out in the National Curriculum.
-Teachers use their knowledge of their pupils to adapt this planning to ensure all pupils are challenged and engaged in lessons.
+• Our PE lessons are planned using the Get Set 4 PE platform to ensure year-on-year progression (see knowledge and skill progression map).
+This planning platform aligns with our school values, our whole-child approach to PE and the objectives laid out in the National Curriculum.
+Teachers use their knowledge of their pupils and formative assessment to adapt this planning to ensure all pupils are challenged and engaged in lessons.
 External providers are very much part of the teaching team and communicate regularly and effectively with class teachers to ensure continuity and progress.

 • We are fully aware of the impact a child’s early sporting experience can have on their lifetime relationship with sport and activity.
-In children's development at The King's, we emphasise personal challenge, focusing on individual goals and successes, and collaboration, where success is gained through teamwork.
+In children's development at The King's, we emphasise both personal challenge, where individual goals are set and successes celebrated, and collaboration, where success is gained through teamwork.
 With this as a base, opportunities for healthy competition are gradually increased.
 These opportunities serve to raise game intensity and motivation, while developing children's sporting resilience.
-All competitive activities as The King's are designed with pupil competence in mind and align with our school values.
-Opportunities to engage in competitive sport are promoted through our PE curriculum, intra and inter-school competitions and well-managed extracurricular clubs.
+Opportunities to engage in competitive sport are promoted through our PE curriculum, intra and inter-school competitions and extracurricular clubs.

 • We value the role of leadership in PE by providing opportunities for all pupils to support, encourage and develop others.
-Specific leadership training is offered to all Year 5 pupils, to train to become Sport Leaders in the playground and to run our annual Sports Day.
+In a designated Year 5 PE unit of work, pupils train to become Sport Leaders in the playground and to run our annual Sports Day.

 • We listen to and value the views of our pupils and teachers who are given regular opportunities to review our PE curriculum to ensure it continues to reflect the needs and motivations of our school community.